Akash080799/Navigating-the-Netflix-Data-Universe/README.md

 # Data-Visualization
-This Space showcases the data exploration and visualization projects done using Python libraries.
+This Space showcases the data exploration and visualization project done on a business case study using Python libraries.

 ### Case Study 1: